rulingAnts/FlexText-Excel-Import/README.md

 1. Download and fill out the **Excel Template** ([`Interlinear Text Excel Template.xltx`](https://raw.githubusercontent.com/rulingAnts/FlexText-Excel-Import/refs/heads/main/Interlinear%20Text%20Excel%20Template.xltx)).

-2. Ensure the writing system codes in the header are filled correctly with 2- or 3-letter language codes to match the fields in your FLEx database.
+2. Ensure the writing system codes in the header are filled correctly using the **Code** values from your FLEx project (not Abbreviation or language name).
+See [docs/writing-system-codes.html](docs/writing-system-codes.html).

 3. Save your completed transcription spreadsheet as an `.xlsx` file (e.g., `MyStory.xlsx`).